Events Calendar

 Winter in the WildMeet at Spruce Bog Boardwalk Trail (km 42.5) [outdoor]

-Join Discovery Program staff they go looking and listening for some of the “Algonquin Specialties” such as Canada Jay, Spruce Grouse and Boreal Chickadee all the while being aware of the other natural phenomena in our midst.
-A limited number of Blue Spruce Resort Logobinoculars will be available to loan to participants, courtesy of The Friends of Algonquin Park.
+Join Discovery Program staff as they go looking and listening for some of the “Algonquin Specialties” such as Canada Jay, Spruce Grouse and Boreal Chickadee Blue Spruce Resort Logoall the while being aware of the other natural phenomena in our midst.
+A limited number of binoculars will be available to loan to participants.

 Participants should wear multiple 'layers', sturdy, winter-appropriate footwear, gloves or mitts and a winter hat.